 However, Jacobs noted that a revised cost estimate is required from GAWB for the second change in scope.
-Pending the completion of this cost estimate by GAWB, we propose to include the \$3.79 million included in GAWB's pricing model.
+Without justification for the higher amount, we propose to include the \$3.79 million included in GAWB's pricing model.

-Jacobs considered that GAWB had followed its policies and procedures for the implementation of this project.
+Jacobs considered that GAWB had followed its policies and procedures.

-On the basis of Jacobs' advice, we accept that the project is prudent and efficient.
+On the basis of Jacobs' advice, we agree that the project is prudent and efficient.

-Table 27 Low Lift and High Lift Pump Station Switchboard & VSDs (\$m)
+Table 29 Low Lift and High Lift Pump Station Switchboard & VSDs (\$m)

-3.5.7 East End Reservoir-various works
+4.5.7 East End Reservoir-various works